dhuss42/ft_irc/progress.md

 [] could be that more bugs occur where names have not been changed to lowercase resulting in segfaults

 ### Server
+- what should be displayed during server execution?
+	- connections
+	- received messages
+	- disconnects?
 [] test userLimit on Server
 	[] think about implementing a cap for users to Join since the server is not allowed to shutdown [] when server is stopped with ctrl + c should every client receive quit?